-As a Mum to 3 kids I understand that Post pregnancy there is a tonne of confusing advice about fat loss, how to eat and where and how to exercise.
-As a Trainer I constantly hear things such as….
+As a Mum to 3 kids I understand that post-pregnancy there is a tonne of confusing advice about fat loss, how to eat and where and how to exercise.
+As a postnatal trainer I constantly hear things such as….

 “Have you tried the Dukan diet….I only eat Paleo style, Do I need to quit sugar…What ! why are you eating wheat !…You had better try running as walking will do nothing, Bikram hot yoga is the only yoga that gets results, I just did a 12 week boot camp, Zumba gave me the best butt….etc etc etc”